Select lighter weight card stock or heavier weight

 Tie a stop knot at the single yarn end.

-10. Begin at one end to insert the needle "down" through
+10. Begin at one end to insert the needle "down" throughfirst hole on right side of pleat then "up" through next hole,

 continuing in the same down/up manner across the width